 It’s Never Too Soon

 The saying “it’s never too late to start exercising” is not only common but factual.
 You have probably heard it before.
-Fewer people and parents realize that you’re never too young to exercise, either.
+Fewer people and parents realize that you’re never too young to exercise.
 That includes strength training in some form.

 Physical activity should be encouraged right from the get-go, from the age of 0 and onwards.
 Suppose you are the proud parent of a preschool child.
-In that case, you’ll find a great resource in the form of the World Health Organization’s Guidelines on physical activity, sedentary behavior, and sleep for children under five years of age.
+In that case, you’ll find a great resource in the World Health Organization’s Guidelines on physical activity, sedentary behavior, and sleep for children under five years of age.

 Our training program is mainly for children and adolescents above that age.
 The rate of physical development varies a lot from child to child.
-That means you can’t set an exact ideal age to introduce structured strength training suitable for every child.
+That means you can’t set an ideal age to introduce structured strength training suitable for every child.
 Many children around the age of 6 or 7 can understand and follow instructions in the gym to ensure proper and safe form in various exercises.
 That’s also when many children gain the ability to coordinate their brain, nervous system, and muscles enough to physically perform strength training exercises in a practical setting, in the gym.

 Some children mature fast and can start exercising with weights earlier than others.
-Others take a bit longer than average to reach the development level where structured strength training is suitable.
+Others take longer than average to reach the development level where structured strength training is suitable.
 Different rates of development are perfectly standard.
 However, because of these individual differences, we recommend the age span of 9 to 12 as ideal for introducing your child to StrengthLog’s Training Program for Children and Adolescents.

 This training program is also an excellent option for children and adolescents above that age range who want to join mom and dad in the gym and start lifting.
-Teens can follow the same training programs as older beginners, such as our beginner barbell program, but StrengthLog’s Training Program for Children and Adolescents is an excellent introduction to weight training for them as well.
+Teens can follow the same training programs as older beginners, such as our beginner barbell program, but StrengthLog’s Training Program for Children and Adolescents is an excellent introduction to weight training for them too.